AbhishikthIIITS/Content-Brief-Generator-Frontend/README.md

 http://localhost:3000

 ## 🔗 Backend Integration
- This frontend interacts with the backend API hosted at:
+ This frontend interacts with the backend API hosted at: Backend URL: [Content Brief Generator Backend](https://content-brief-generator-backend-1.onrender.com)

 ## Backend URL
  The /generate-brief endpoint processes the provided topic and returns the generated content brief.